Precise measurement of the Kerr coefficient using phase-sensitive pump-probe hyperspectral imaging

-where $E_{\mathrm{pulse,Z}}$ is the pulse energy for Z-scan and $E_{\mathrm{pulse, pp}}$ is the pulse energy for pump-probe.
-We see that $L$ and $w_t$ have dropped out.
-The same power meter was used, so we do not include the calibration uncertainty of 5~\%, though we keep an uncertainty of 0.5~\% to account for the uncertainty in the linearity.
+where $E_{\mathrm{pulse,Z}}$ is the pulse energy for the Z-scan measurement and $E_{\mathrm{pulse, pp}}$ is the pulse energy for the pump-probe measurement.
+We note that $L$ and $w_t$ have dropped out.
+Because the same power meter was used for both measurements, we do not include the calibration uncertainty of 5~\%, though we retain an uncertainty of 0.5~\% to account for potential nonlinearity in the power meter response.
 We find $R = 1.75$~$\pm$~0.11, an uncertainty of 6.5~\%.
-Here, $R=2$ is well outside the range of likely values, confirming a sizable Raman contribution.
-The theoretical value of 1.82 discussed earlier, calculated assuming an 18~\% Raman fraction and neglecting the vibrational grating, is within this uncertainty but on the high side, suggesting a negative Raman grating contribution for our chosen pump and probe wavelengths, which is consistent with previous work on the Raman effect in fused silica.\cite{stolen_effect_1992,trillo_parametric_1992} A measurement using a more highly chirped probe pulse that includes wavelengths closer to the pump wavelength, to resonantly probe the Raman modes, should be able to measure the Raman component directly via the wavelength-dependent grating response.\cite{wahlstrand_absolute_2015}
+The value $R=2$ lies well outside the range of likely values, confirming a sizable Raman contribution.
+The theoretical value of 1.82 discussed earlier, calculated assuming an 18~\% Raman fraction and neglecting the vibrational grating contribution, falls within this uncertainty but on the high side, suggesting a negative Raman grating contribution for our chosen pump and probe wavelengths, which is consistent with previous work on the Raman effect in fused silica.\cite{stolen_effect_1992,trillo_parametric_1992} A measurement using a more highly chirped probe pulse that includes wavelengths closer to the pump wavelength, to resonantly probe the Raman modes, should be able to measure the Raman component directly via the wavelength-dependent grating response.\cite{wahlstrand_absolute_2015}